gitops-jml/gitops/README.md

   ```

 Steps:
-- create a new secret (user credential type) in your instance of Secret\
+- create a new secret (user credential type) in your instance of Secret Manager\
   see: https://cloud.ibm.com/docs/secrets-manager?topic=secrets-manager-user-credentials&interface=ui
 - create a new project to experiment
   ```
   oc new project external-secrets
   ```
-  create a secret from your API key
+  create a secret from your API key (used to access Secret Manager)
   ```
-  oc create secret generic secret-api-key --from-literal=apiKey=yourkey -n external-secrets
+  oc create secret generic secret-api-key --from-literal=apiKey=<yourkey> -n external-secrets
   ```
-- install the operator using the following subscription:
+- The operator can be installed "manually" using the following subscription or by ArgoCD (see further):
   ```
   apiVersion: operators.coreos.com/v1alpha1
   kind: Subscription